 The weather is very unpredictable and it’s difficult to foresee.
-BUT you will have many different seasons as you pass through the numerous microclimates and will depend on the location.
+BUT you will experience different weather conditions as you pass through the numerous microclimates and it will depend on your location.
 We highly recommend you bring some warm clothes and good rain gear in your day backpack.

-The maximum group size is 8 persons.
-Usually our groups are between 2-6 persons.
-Sam Travel Peru specializes in SMALL, PRIVATE groups and provides a personalized service.
+The maximum group size is 8 people.
+Usually our groups are between 2-6 people.
+Incatrailhikeperu specializes in SMALL, PRIVATE groups and provides a personalized service.

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

 The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
-Your weight allowance is up to 7kg/14p.
+Your weight allowance is up to 7kg/15p.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
-It’s important to be aware, that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
+It’s important to be aware that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

-In the scenario that you are unable to finish the trek due to a health issue, Sam Travel Peru will assist you to the nearest town for help with transportation.
-We always carry oxygen on the trek for any respiratory problems In extreme cases, a helicopter pick up can be arranged at your own expense.
+In the scenario that you are unable to finish the trek due to a health issue, we will assist you to the nearest town for help with transportation.
+We always carry oxygen on the trek for any respiratory problems.
+In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
 There are no refunds in the unlikely situation that you are unable to finish the trek.

 Absolutely!!
 Included in the package and on the last day we will drop you at your hotel!
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
 If you spend the night at Ollantaytambo before the trek, for sure we wil pick you up there !

-It will depend on the train availability (high season it could book out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
-Therefore you we usually book the train at 4:22pm.
+It will depend on train availability (during high season it could be booked out) but the idea is to give you as much time as possible in Machu Picchu and an opportunity to enjoy the amazing views on the way back to Cusco from the train.
+Therefore we usually book the train at 4:22pm.
 With this train schedule, you will have more than 9 hours to enjoy Machu Picchu

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
+It inspires them to give excellent service and is an entrenched feature of the tourism industry across many Incatrailhikeperu destinations.
+Of course you are free to tip as much as your budget will allow, depending on your perception on the quality of service and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local, sustainable & responsible tourism operator for that we incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.

-As a Professional Direct Local Tour operator we provide you with a duffle bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 14 pounds including your 2.5kg sleeping bag, mattress and extra clothing.
+As a Professional Direct Local Tour operator we provide you with a duffle bag at your briefing and INCLUDE an extra porter who will carry up to 7 kgs or 15 pounds including your 2.5kg sleeping bag, mattress and extra clothing.